-The Learning Sciences & Human Development (LSHD) master's program focuses on research, theory and professional knowledge about learning environments.
-Areas of study include K–12 schools, community settings, museums and the variety of contexts that young people navigate in their everyday lives, including digital media and gaming.
+The Learning Sciences & Human Development (LSHD) master's program focuses on research, theory and professional knowledge about learning environments in and outside of school.
+Areas of study include K–12 schools, community settings, youth and student voice, museums and the variety of contexts that young people navigate in their everyday lives.
 Although we have a primary focus on children and youth, several faculty members also study processes of teacher learning.

 The program is structured in ways that emphasize the bridging of theory and practice, lending primary emphasis to academic study and research.
 The program is designed to provide an academic and practical foundation that prepares students for a variety of career pathways.
-These include, but are not limited to, work in K–12 education, youth-serving community organizations, educational research firms or in the private sector.
+These include, but are not limited to, work in K–12 education, youth-serving community organizations, educational research and evaluation firms, or in the private sector.
+Many MA students also go on to pursue PhDs in learning sciences or education research.
 Faculty advisors and students build programs of study that meet program goals and the student's interests.

 Prior Experience